As a creditor, there are two reasons why you should be interested in companies on the strike off list.

 What Happens If You Object to a Strike Off?

-If a company that owes you money has filed to strike off, you can file to object to the strike off as soon as it happens by contacting Companies House.
+If a company that owes you money has filed to strike off, you can file to object to the strike off as soon as it happens by contacting Companies House and continue trading as normal.

 It is also possible to object once a company has been removed from Companies House if it owed you money at the point of the strike off and you were not informed about the strike off.
-In this case, you must be able to prove that the debt exists.
+In this case, you must be able to prove that their is outstanding debts.

 Why Did My Customer Receive a Company Strike Off Notice?

-Occasionally, a company with no intention of dissolving will receive a strike off notice from Companies House when it fails to file its accounts by the deadline and it hasn’t organised an extension.
+Occasionally, a company with no intention of dissolving will receive a strike-off notice from Companies House when it fails to file its accounts by a given deadline and it hasn’t organized an extension.

-Filing accounts late and ultimately receiving a strike off notice can be a sign of financial difficulties.
-This is a fairly common occurrence: companies hit with striking off notices in 2019 include publisher Buzzfeed UK and construction firm Hochtief.
+Filing accounts late and ultimately receiving a strike-off notice can be a sign of financial difficulties.
+However, for some larger companies with poor administration, this is a common occurrence.

-If one of your customers has received a strike off notice, it is a good idea to take steps to clarify the company’s position and, if you think there is a chance the company will struggle to pay you, take steps to protect yourself.
-For example:
+If one of your customers has received a strike-off notice, it is a clever idea to take steps to clarify the company’s position, and, if you think there is a chance the company will struggle to pay you, take steps to protect yourself:

 - Agreeing more favourable payment terms: either receiving the money up-front or shortening payment time, reducing the amount a company owes you at any one time.